Cars & motorcycles

 If you choose the family doctor model, you forego the benefit of free choice of doctor.
 You are obliged to consult the agreed family doctor (gatekeeper) first in the event of illness (as under the HMO model).
 This requirement does not apply to emergencies, annual gynaecological check-ups and regular eye examinations.

-The health insurance companies define which doctors can be chosen by policyholders as their family doctor in the family doctor model.
-These doctors are either affiliated to the family doctor networks or independently practising doctors.
-While some health insurance companies have specific lists of physicians, others allow their policyholders to choose among all internal specialists, GPs and paediatricians within the insurance company's region.
+The health insurance providers define which doctors you may select as your "family doctor" (or general practitioner) in the family doctor model.
+These doctors are either affiliated to family doctor networks or independently practising physicians.
+While some health insurance companies list specific doctors, others allow their policyholders to choose any general practitioner or paediatrician within the insurance company's region.

-The selective referral of policyholders to specialists is expected to bring about a reduction of costs compared to standard basic insurance.
-Therefore, premiums for family doctor insurance products are about 15 to 20 percent cheaper than those for standard basic insurance.
+This selective referral method is expected to generate cost savings in comparison with the procedure used in standard basic insurance.
+Therefore, the premiums for family doctor insurance products are around 15-20% cheaper than those for standard basic insurance.

 Under the family doctor model, you are allowed to switch to a different family doctor.
 However, you may be charged extra if you change your family doctor without giving a reason (the same applies to the HMO model).
 Reasons for changing your family doctor include: